Bennett Brook Railway: Operations

 The railway operates passenger services primarily on weekends, public holidays and school holidays, with some midweek services during school terms.

 Held biannually, the railway runs a Friends of Ashley Day (formerly known as Friends of Thomas the Tank Engine), which sees most of the railway's volunteers, locomotives and passenger carriages in operation.
 This is usually held in May and September which sees the start and end of the railway's steam season.

 Enthusiast's days are also held occasionally.
 They are held in winter so there are no restrictions on steam operations.
 Most operating engines are involved in interesting freight and passenger trains.

 Locomotives

-September to May is fire season, so diesel engines will operate all services.
+September to May is fire season, so diesel engines operate all services.

-May to September is steam season, steam engines may operate weekend services when available and diesel engines will operate all other services.
+May to September is steam season, during which steam engines may operate weekend services when available and diesel engines operate all other services.

 Dates are approximate and are dependent on park conditions and approval.